 - Label File Properly – Remember the small things count, don’t name your file something weird and irrelevant, this will only cause frustration.
 A perfect example would be: FirstName_LastName_Resume.

 - Logical order – When recruiters look at your background they want to see your history in chronological order, and it is best to start with the present and work your way into the past.
+(There are exceptions to this rule, and depending on your situation you may want to use a different resume format, but generally in Cayman a chronological resume is what hiring managers are looking for).

 - Visual concept – It is crucial that the layout and the font are consistent.
 Remember that the way you present your resume, is the way the employer will judge your presentation skills.
 Keep it super clear and easy to read.
 Remember the 5-7 second rule!!